everycure-org/matrix/docs/src/onboarding/local-setup.md

 ![](../assets/img/from-env-run.drawio.svg)

 In order to run against the `cloud` environment it's important to set the `RUN_NAME` variable in the `.env` file, as this determines the run for which datasets are pulled.
+You can find the `RUN_NAME` on the labels of the Argo Workflow.

 The following command can be used to re-run the node locally, while consuming data from `cloud`:

 ```bash
 # NOTE: You can specify multiple nodes to rerun, using a comma-seperated list